NS 3700: History

-The Noord-Brabantsch-Duitsche Spoorweg-Maatschappij (NBDS) was the first railway company in the Netherlands to use express locomotives with the wheel arrangement 2'C (4-6-0) in 1908 (NBDS 30–35, later NS 3500).
-They achieved good results with them, they asked the SS to test one of these locomotives on the line between Amsterdam and Emmerich.
+The Noord-Brabantsch-Duitsche Spoorweg-Maatschappij (NBDS) was the first railway company in the Netherlands to use express locomotives with the wheel arrangement 2'C (4-6-0) engine in 1908 (NBDS 30–35, later NS 3500).
+They achieved good results with them, so the SS asked to test one of these locomotives on their line between Amsterdam and Emmerich.
 This test was a great success, after seeing how successful the locomotives were the SS also bought 2'C (4-6-0) express locomotives.
 The NBDS locomotives only had two inside cylinders, the SS opted for a locomotive with four cylinders.

 The locomotives were designed by the SS, looking to British locomotive design for inspiration, for pulling (express)passenger trains.
-Compared to the SS series 801 - 935 (NS 1701 - 1835), the NS 3700 class had twice the amount of power, and were therefore nicknamed "Jumbo".
+Compared to the SS series 801 - 935 (NS 1701 - 1835), the NS 3700 class engine had twice the amount of power, and were therefore nicknamed "Jumbo".
 This series quickly became important for pulling trains in the Netherlands.
-They had to hand over their heaviest express trains to their stronger brothers of the NS 3900 class after 1929.
-After they experienced problems with the new Mat'34 that was supposed to provide fast connections between the major cities, they used a locomotive of the NS 3700 class to replace them.
+They had to hand over their heaviest express trains to their stronger brothers of the NS 3900 class engine after 1929.
+After they experienced problems with the new Mat'34 that was supposed to provide fast connections between the major cities, they used a locomotive of the NS 3700 class engine to replace them.
 With these so-called steam diesels services, speeds of more than 120 km/h were achieved.

 The locomotives of the NS 3700 class had either a three- or four-axle tender to carry the necessary amount of coal and water.
-In 1929 a tank engines version ("Tender jumbos") appeared with a wheel arrangement of 2'C2' (4-6-4) as the NS 6100 series.
+In 1929 a tank version ("Tender jumbos") appeared with a wheel arrangement of 2'C2' (4-6-4) engine as the NS 6100 series.
 Ten of these locomotives were built (five locomotives were built by Hohenzollern and the other five by Werkspoor).
-A lighter tank engine was previously built by Beyer, Peacock & Company with only two inside cylinders and a slightly smaller boiler, the NS 6000 series.
+A lighter tank engine was previously built by Beyer, Peacock & Company with only two inside cylinders and a slightly smaller boiler, the NS 6000 engine series.